 - c) Sprouts Montessori Children Preschool is located within one-quarter mile of the project site, approximately 270 feet (0.05 miles) west of the southwestern corner of the site and approximately 395 feet (0.07 miles) from the southwestern corner of Lot 1, the location of the proposed AutoZone retail store.
-Aside from construction activities which is discussed and mitigated in the above paragraph, all hazardous materials transported, stored and sold on site would be in accordance with federal and State regulations. - d) The project site is currently undeveloped and does not include any known hazardous waste sites, as mapped by the State Water Resources Quality Control Board (SWRQCB) GeoTracker database. - e) The project is not located within an airport land use plan or within two miles of a public airport or public use airport. - f) The project would not impair implementation of, or physically interfere with an adopted emergency response plan or emergency evacuation plan.
+Aside from construction activities which is discussed and mitigated in the above paragraph, all hazardous materials transported, stored and sold on site would be in accordance with federal and State regulations. - d) The project site is currently undeveloped and does not include, nor other parcels in the vicinity, any known hazardous waste sites, as mapped by the State Water Resources Quality Control Board GeoTracker database, Department of Toxic Substances Control EnviroStor database, list of solid waste disposal sites identified by the Water Board with waste constituents above hazardous waste levels outside the waste management unit, nor listed as "active" on the Water Board's Cease and Desist Orders and Cleanup and Abatement Orders.
+The closest sites with hazardous waste issues is the former Georgia Pacific mill site. - e) The project is not located within an airport land use plan or within two miles of a public airport or public use airport. - f) The project would not impair implementation of, or physically interfere with an adopted emergency response plan or emergency evacuation plan.
 The Fort Bragg Fire Marshal and Mendocino County Building Inspectors will ensure installation of fire sprinklers, emergency vehicle access and ADA compliance during building permit application review and inspections, prior to final. - g) The proposed development is not located in an area at significant risk of wildfire and is not meet the State standards for defensible space.
 Potential fires on site are likely to begin on site or spread from adjacent property.